go-graphite/graphite-clickhouse/doc/config.md

  wildcard-min-distance = 0
  # Plain queries like '{first,second}.custom.metric.*' are also a subject to wildcard-min-distance restriction.
 But can be split into 2 queries: 'first.custom.metric.*', 'second.custom.metric.*'.
  try-split-query = false
  # Used only if try-split-query is true.
-Query that contains list will be split if its node index is less or equal to max-node-to-split-index.
+Query that contains list will be split if its (list) node index is less or equal to max-node-to-split-index.
+By default is 0
- max-node-to-split-index = -1
+ max-node-to-split-index = 0
  # Minimum tags in seriesByTag query
  tags-min-in-query = 0
  # Minimum tags in autocomplete query